ralphgonz/bcradio/README.md

 );
 ```

 Edit the conf file to make sure the table gets `trust` authentication.
+Also set the environment variable `DATABASE_URL` to
+point to your local db.

 Install Ruby packages
 ```